dpcoding101/NixieClock_GC9A01/README.md

 - RTC module // The module I am using is the RTC DS1307 please find the appropriate drivers if you are using a different type
 - 4x GC9A01 // Credit to the person that provided drivers for the displays below

+# Install
+After uploading all the files into the PICO edit the code to support your RTC if it does not use the ds1307 module.
+Use the file labelled "refrshtest.py" to see if all the displays are appropriately connected.
+Set up the time via the file labelled "SetRTCtime.py."
+Plug-in and play.

 # Wiring
 File: clock.py
 - Full list of used GPIOs: